dec9th/pingerbell/README.md

 ```

 It could occur errors from slack.
-You can set  your Slack information on `pingerbell.sh`.
+You can set  your Slack information on `pingerbell.conf`.

 ## How to configure

-`pingerbell.sh` is editorable.
+`pingerbell.conf` is editorable.

 ```shell
 #